 The soul patch takes fourth place, followed by the monkey tail beard.
 While the soul patch is a well-known style created by jazz trumpeter Dizzy Gillespie and featured in The Blues Brothers movie, the monkey tail beard is a much more recent arrival the facial hair scene.

 To create a monkey tail beard, a single sideburn must be styled so that it wraps under the chin and up the other side of the face, looping back to connect with the moustache.
 This look is certainly unusual and, when done right, looks very much like a monkey tail tickling your nose.
-We don’t think it’ll catch on.
+This last year has been all about being creative and daring with your facial hair but we're not sure this lockdown craze will really catch on.

 In Wick, Northern Scotland, the beard is king.